Stacked glass payment cards with a kr symbol, stave church silhouette, and Norwegian flag

 If you buy USDC when 1 USD = 10.5 NOK and spend it when 1 USD = 11.0 NOK, the NOK appreciation in the USDC creates a small taxable gain even though the stablecoin itself did not move.
 At Norway's 22% rate, this is usually negligible (a few kroner per transaction), but it does mean perfect zero-tax spending is technically impossible with non-NOK stablecoins.

 Capital losses: Losses on crypto disposals can offset gains at the same 22% rate.
-Loss harvesting is straightforward.
+Loss harvesting is simple.
 Unrealized losses do not reduce the wealth tax base (only realized sales reduce your January 1 holdings).

 Compared to Nordic neighbors: Denmark taxes crypto at marginal rates up to 42% (personlig indkomst classification).
 Finland uses a two-bracket 30%/34% system.
 Sweden charges 30% flat.
 Norway's 22% is the lowest pure CGT rate in Scandinavia.
 The wealth tax adds ongoing cost for large holders, but for someone primarily spending crypto through cards (reducing holdings rather than accumulating), the 22% CGT is favorable.